What is Otherworld?

 If you are traveling in a horsecart or a boat and there is a barrel on board, all characters inside will automatically consume water from the barrel (provided that there's any left).
 Also if you arrive in a town that has a barrel and you are thirsty, you will automatically drink from the barrel.

-All human characters have 1000 HP by default.
+The maximum HP for player characters depends on their level.
+Child characters have slightly less health than adults.
 The blood drop indicator in the side panel shows how much health you have left.
 It's also possible to see a separate health bar when resting to regain health, or while in combat.
 You lose health if you are hit by people or animals, or if you are starving or fully thirsty.
 Animals can have varying amounts of max HP.
 If your health goes below the weakness limit (50 HP), you get Defeated, which means that for 20 minutes, anybody can steal items from your inventory.
 Previously, characters couldn't die at all, but now a player can optionally let their character die if the character is gravely injured.

 The starting capacity is 40, which is very low.
 You can use containers to increase your capacity up to 300.
-Only the best 4 containers contribute to your carrying capacity.
 The weight of a container counts towards your inventory limit, so while it's possible to lift for example a large barrel while having increased capacity from other containers, in reality, you're better off using a backpack because it has a higher capacity to weight ratio.

 You can harvest resources on the Gather page.

 In the beginning of the game, all outdoors locations have resource deposits.
 Resource deposits are depletable, so once characters gather enough, the deposit is depleted and disappears from sight.
 Characters with a high enough level can look for lost resource deposits at the bottom of the page.
-If the key resource deposits are depleted in the early zones, you should use communal resources on the ground or trade with other characters until you level enough to search for lost deposits.
+If the key resource deposits are depleted in your area and you are still below level 4, you should use communal resources from the ground or trade with other characters until you level enough to search for lost deposits.

 Mine tunnels can be used to introduce new resource deposits.